sarakapasi/sarakapasi.github.io/_pages/about.md

 I was formerly part of the Smart and Connected Bioelectronics VIP working on cardiovascular monitoring devices under [Dr. Woon-Hong Yeo](https://www.yeolabgatech.com/) from August 2022 to December 2023.
 Outside of classes, I served as one of the Biomedical Engineering officers for [Asclepios V](https://asclepios.ch/), a student-run analog mission based at EPFL, and was the Production Manager for [DramaTech](https://dramatech.org/), Georgia Tech's student-run theatre.
 I am currently Head of Research at [Southeast Analog (SEA)](https://southeastanalog.org/), one of the only student-run analog missions based in the US.

+I also do a variety of miscellaneous activities I think are cool, like participating in Gathering 4 Gardner, playing squash, running outside, and reading a book a week.

 What I care about
 ------
 My overarching goal in my work is to develop better ways of delivering better therapeutics.
 As someone surrounded by those with chronic diseases, I hope to be able to make a difference in my communities and use novel, innovative techniques to ensure a better quality of life.